 Urine Color Meaning in a Nutshell

-- Natural or artificial colors from something you’ve consumed.
+- Natural or artificial colors from food or beverage

 If your urine is consistently unusual in color, you should see your doctor.
 When your body is trying to tell you something, you should listen to it.